enspiral-dev-academy/community/code-of-conduct/code-of-conduct.md

  - sustained disruption of talks or other events
  - inappropriate physical contact
  - unwelcome sexual attention

+No weapons of any kind, alcohol, or drugs are allowed at AlterConf venues.

 Participants asked to stop any harassing behavior are expected to comply immediately.